toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-code.md

 ## Liberal Arts Majors and Writers
 If you consider yourself a writer of any sort then you probably care a lot about type setting.
-Type setting done with LaTeX or someother markup language is much faster than a "What You See Is What You Get" (WYSIWYG) program such as Word or an Adobe product.
+Type setting done with LaTeX or some other markup language is much faster than a "What You See Is What You Get" (WYSIWYG) program such as Word or an Adobe product.